StefanZhang/Team-marshmallow/README.md

 Admin Mode:
 The file for the admin can be found in the ViewController.swift file.
 What the admin does is ______

+The login of admin need to be click on the side bar menu, and then click the admin login.
+The front end side bar menu implementation is taking care by the class MenuLauncherWT, MenuCellWT and BaseCell.
+MenuLauncherWT as a launcher class gets called once the button being clicked in ViewControllerWT, the reason we create a seperate class for this is to reduce the code in the ViewcontrollerWT, and indeed solve the "Fat ViewController" issue, and easier to debug in case something went wrong.
+In MenuLauncherWT, ShowMenu() display menu with specific coordinates and animation, HandleDismiss() handles the fade out animation. collectionView() handles menu selection, layout of the cells and number of cells in the menu bar.
+BaseCell class the parent cell of all cells, MenuCellWT is the customized Cell for Menu, inherite from BaseCell.
+MenuCellWT add label, icon and constraint to the menu cell.

+Once the login button is clicked.........................